Stephen-Seo/SimpleArchiver/file_format.md

 and that the starting two bytes (after decompression) in chunks are ignored.

 The two bytes are 'S' and 'A' (ascii), which is 0x53 and 0x41.

+## Format Version 6

+This format is nearly identical to file format version 5.
+The difference is the metadata per-chunk:

+The following bytes are added for each file within the current chunk:

+...
+1. 2 bytes that are a 16-bit unsigned integer "filename length" in big-endian.
+   This does not include the NULL at the end of the string.
+2. X bytes of filename (length defined by previous value).
+Is a NULL-terminated string.
+3. 4 bytes bit-flags.
+    1. The first byte.
+        1. The first bit is "user read permission".
+        2. The second bit is "user write permission".
+        3. The third bit is "user execute permission".
+        4. The fourth bit is "group read permission".
+        5. The fifth bit is "group write permission".
+        6. The sixth bit is "group execute permission".
+        7. The seventh bit is "other read permission".
+        8. The eighth bit is "other write permission".
+    2. The second byte.
+        1. The first bit is "other execute permission".
+        2. The second bit is set if this chunk is compressed. *NEW*
+    3. The third byte.
+        1. Currently unused.
+    4. The fourth byte.
+        1. Currently unused.
+4. Two 4-byte unsigned integers in big-endian for UID and GID.
+    1. A 32-bit unsigned integer in big endian that specifies the UID of the file.
+Note that during extraction, if the user is not root, then this value will be ignored.
+    2. A 32-bit unsigned integer in big endian that specifies the GID of the file.
+Note that during extraction, if the user is not root, then this value will be ignored.
+5. 2 bytes 16-bit unsigned integer "user name" length in big-endian.
+This does not include the NULL at the end of the string.
+6. X bytes of user-name (length defined by previous value).
+Is a NULL-terminated string.
+If the previous "size" value is 0, then this entry does not exist and should be skipped.
+7. 2 bytes 16-bit unsigned integer "group name" length in big-endian.
+This does not include the NULL at the end of the string.
+8. X bytes of group-name (length defined by previous value).
+Is a NULL-terminated string.
+If the previous "size" value is 0, then this entry does not exist and should be skipped.
+9. A 64-bit unsigned integer in big endian for the "size of file".
+...

+The difference is in the 4-bytes bit-flags.
+A new bit is designated as an indicator that the chunk may or may not be compressed.
+If compression is not used, then it is ignored and the data is known to be uncompressed.
+Previous file formats cannot be assigned a bit for this feature because the previous implementations of prior file formats do not know to check for this.

+This additional bit for indicating un/compressed chunks is made for the case that all files in the chunk match some criteria to prevent it from being compressed.
+Currently, it is planned for "already compressed" files, such as .jpg (uses lossy compression), .png (uses lossless compression), .mp3 (uses lossy compression usually), .flac (uses losslesss compression), .zip (already archived), .gz/.xz/.zst/.lz/.7z (already compressed), and etc. This feature will be opt-in by default, and a opt-in-able preset will be available, as well as a flag to add user-defined file extensions, and other flags that may tune this behavior.